;

 Featured Image

 Welcome to the Design at Scale Method articles.
-Today we’ll be looking at Methods combined that help Design and Scale to deliver value in complex propositions and thrive in environments of constant change.
+Today we’ll be looking at combined Methods that help Design and Scale deliver value in complex propositions and thrive in environments of constant change.

-While both sides of this process – design[001↘︎] and development[002↘︎] will continuously evolve in their way, the ultimate value between them lies behind the combination of strengthening daily handovers while monitoring the big picture (eyes on the release).
+While both sides of this process – design[001↘︎] and development[002↘︎]- will continuously evolve in their own ways, the ultimate value lies in combining strengthening daily handovers with monitoring the big picture (eyes on the release).
 A smooth and very effective flow of routines creates stability.

 Acknowledgement